 Mindsnacks’ U.S. Geography includes eight games for beginner and intermediate students with over 40 hours of interactive content, more than 600 hand-drawn graphics, and 1,000-plus questions on borders, shapes, landmarks, history, state culture, flags, mottos, capitals, and major cities.
 Initially, only four of the eight games are available; users unlock others by successfully navigating a virtual road trip across the country.
 A tutorial is provided for each state so kids can review basic information prior to beginning play.
 To keep learning interactive, the app includes features such as a dart players use to mark the spot on the map where a certain U.S. landform or landmark exists.
 Post-quiz reports show how close users are to mastering each state’s information and what skills they developed during the game.

 Here’s a long list of Language Arts and Word Study websites for 3rd grade.
 I’m sure they’re fine for 4th and 5th, also.
-You decide, depending upon what your students are working on.
+You decide, depending upon what your students are working on (check for updates).

 - BBC Phonics